Ground Rules for Effective Meetings & Strategic Planning Offsites

 Where one person might feel a meeting is a safe space for them to speak up, another may not.
 It is impossible to assume or impose a safe space for discussion.

 Safe spaces are not automatic, and they take effort and awareness to build.
-Instead, it is important for all of the team members, alongside the meeting facilitator or chair (whether internal or external) to work together to co-create or foster a safe space.
+Instead, it is important for all of the team members, alongside the meeting strategic planning consultant to work together to co-create or foster a safe space.

 When working together to be more inclusive, new ideas and innovation will often emerge as a result.